I write blog posts every day. Thinking of new blog topics can be stressful.

 Camtasia is my favorite tool for making screencasts.

 As you know “time is money.”
 We all want to save time.

 Recognize the areas of your readers’ lives where they’ll want to save some time.
 Of course, the blog post should relate to your niche.

-For example, if most of your readers send cold email, you can teach them how to save some time using an email outreach tool.
+For example, if most of your readers send cold email, you can teach them how to save some time using an email marketing automation tool.